Speedometer: Electronic

 Many modern speedometers are electronic.
 In designs derived from earlier eddy-current models, a rotation sensor mounted in the transmission delivers a series of electronic pulses whose frequency corresponds to the (average) rotational speed of the driveshaft, and therefore the vehicle's speed, assuming the wheels have full traction.
 The sensor is typically a set of one or more magnets mounted on the output shaft or (in transaxles) differential crown wheel, or a toothed metal disk positioned between a magnet and a magnetic field sensor.
 As the part in question turns, the magnets or teeth pass beneath the sensor, each time producing a pulse in the sensor as they affect the strength of the magnetic field it is measuring.
 Alternatively, particularly in vehicles with multiplex wiring, some manufacturers use the pulses coming from the ABS wheel sensors which communicate to the instrument panel via the CAN Bus.
 Most modern electronic speedometers have the additional ability over the eddy current type to show the vehicle's speed when moving in reverse gear.

 A computer converts the pulses to a speed and displays this speed on an electronically controlled, analogue-style needle or a digital display.
 Pulse information is also used for a variety of other purposes by the ECU or full-vehicle control system, e.g. triggering ABS or traction control, calculating average trip speed, or increment the odometer in place of it being turned directly by the speedometer cable.

 Another early form of electronic speedometer relies upon the interaction between a precision watch mechanism and a mechanical pulsator driven by the car's wheel or transmission.
 The watch mechanism endeavours to push the speedometer pointer toward zero, while the vehicle-driven pulsator tries to push it toward infinity.
 The position of the speedometer pointer reflects the relative magnitudes of the outputs of the two mechanisms.

 Virtual

 Virtual speedometers typically approximate speed based on distance traveled over time with the help of a satellite radio navigation system, such as GPS.
-Virtual speedometers tend to be less accurate than their analog counterparts and are affected by environmental factors such as weather conditions, terrain, and obstructions in the way of the signal.
+Virtual speedometers tend to be less accurate than their analog counterparts over short distances and are affected by environmental factors such as weather conditions, terrain, and obstructions in the way of the signal.